iter8-tools/docs/docs/tutorials/autox/autox.md

 The configuration of the AutoX controller is composed of a *trigger object definition* and a set of *experiment specifications*.
 In this case, the trigger object is the `httpbin` deployment and there is only one experiment, an HTTP performance test with SLO validation associated with this trigger.

-To go into more detail, the configuration is a set of *groups*, and each group is composed of a trigger object definition and a set of *experiment specs*.
+To go into more detail, the configuration is a set of *groups*, and each group is composed of a trigger object definition and a set of *experiment specifications*.
 This enables AutoX to manage one or more trigger objects, each associated with one or more experiments.
 In this tutorial, there is only one group named `httpbin` (`groups.httpbin...`), and within that group, there is the trigger object definition (`groups.httpbin.trigger...`) and a single experiment spec named `iter8` (`groups.httpbin.specs.iter8...`).

 The trigger object definition is a combination of the name, namespace, and the group-version-resource (GVR) metadata of the trigger object, in this case `httpbin`, `default`, and GVR `apps`, `deployments`, and `v1`, respectively.